Cooling-Off Periods by State

 A cooling-off period is a set period (usually a certain number of days) in which your buyer can contemplate the terms of purchasing the property.
 During this time, they may elect to cancel the transaction and terminate your legal agreement.

-The terms of a cooling-off period depend on two things – how the property was sold and in which state.
+The terms of a cooling-off period depend on two things – how the property was sold and in which State.
 If a property is sold via auction, there is no cooling-off period.
-As for state-based information, refer to your state in the list below to find out which cooling-off regulations apply to your property sale.
+As for State-based information, refer to your State in the list below to find out which cooling-off regulations apply to your property sale.

 Please note this information is not exhaustive.
 We recommend seeking the advice of your chosen legal advisor before entering a contractual agreement.